reinhart1010/nix/docs/en/osx/watchlistd.md

 ---
 # watchlistd

-Manages the Apple TV app's watch list.
+Manage the Apple TV app's watch list.
 It should not be invoked manually.
 More information: <https://keith.github.io/xcode-man-pages/watchlistd.8.html>.